ilan-pinto/alc-lite/README.md

 ## 🚀 Features

 - **Arbitrage Strategy Scanning**: Scan for SFR and Synthetic arbitrage opportunities.
+- **Global Opportunity Selection**: Intelligently ranks and selects the best opportunities across all symbols and expirations using advanced scoring algorithms.
 - **Interactive Brokers Integration**: Connects to IBKR for real-time market data.
 - **Extensible Architecture**: Easily add new strategies by inheriting from the `ArbitrageClass`.
 - **Command-Line Interface**: Simple and intuitive CLI for running scans.